josueayala27/josueayala.me/content/clean-arquitecture-with-nuxt copy.md

 ---
-title: Statements vs Expressions
+title: My Wonderful HTML Email Workflow
-description: One of the most foundational things to understand about JavaScript is that programs are made up of statements, and statements have slots for expressions.
-In this blog post, we'll dig into how these two structures work, and see how building an intuition about this can help us solve practical problems.
+description: If you've ever had the misfortune of being tasked with building a template for HTML emails, you know it's tricky business!
+In this blog post, I share the approach I took to build responsive, client-friendly emails without a single <table> tag.
 ---

 In this tutorial, you'll implement authentication in a [Nuxt.js](https://nuxtjs.org) app using the `Auth` module.
 For the purpose of this tutorial, you’ll be using `JWT` for authentication.
 Below is a quick demo of what you'll be building in this tutorial: